lydiaqd/Q1-2025-data-analysis-project-challenge/README.md

-Below is a **Data Analysis project** outline designed to introduce **beginner-level** concepts in data manipulation (using SQL, Pandas, or Excel) and **data visualization** (using Tableau or matplotlib).
+Below is a **Data Analysis project** outline designed to introduce **beginner-level** concepts in data manipulation (using SQL, Pandas, or Excel) and **data visualization** (using Tableau or Power BI).
 It also includes **optional, more advanced** requirements for those who want to challenge themselves further.
 The scenario involves performing a **market analysis** of publicly available grocery data in the context of recent inflation trends and using verified sales data to provide strategic recommendations to an executive committee at a major grocery chain.

 ---